-All the constitutional employees of the House, shall, one hour before the meeting of the House each day, report to the Clerk, who shall report to the Committee on Committees whether or not all of the employees are on duty.
-The Committee on Committees, whenever it deems it necessary, shall report to the House any dereliction of duty.
+- 1 Committees whether or not all of the employees are on duty.
+The Committee on - 2 Committees, whenever it deems it necessary, shall report to the House any dereliction of - 3 duty.

-Rule 36.
+- 4 Rule 36.
 Other Employees.
-All other professional, clerical and other services required by the House or its committees shall be furnished by the Legislative Research Commission, upon the request of the Committee on Committees.
-Employees performing such services shall be under the supervision of the Committee on Committees.
+All other professional, clerical and other services - 5 required by the House or its committees shall be furnished by the Legislative Research - 6 Commission, upon the request of the Committee on Committees.
+Employees performing - 7 such services shall be under the supervision of the Committee on Committees.